 3.1 The inspectors observed lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with members of staff and with chair of governors and a group of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended tutor meetings and assembly.
+They held discussions with members of staff and with the acting chair of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended form meetings and assemblies.
 Inspectors visited the learning support and educational resource areas.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.